Drago (publisher): Overview

 a manifesto on the empowerment of women and non-binary people.
 In the same year, on the occasion of the launch of the Red Valentino Spring / Summer 2021 campaign, Drago created the monographic volume "Stazione Termini Lookbook 2009-2021" with the author of the campaign directed by Pierpaolo Piccioli, Niccolò Berretta.
 For more than ten years Niccolò Berretta has photographed people in the largest train station in Rome.
 Following the media coverage, including the Financial Times, the volume was presented at LMDS, Le Monde de SHC in Shanghai and during the Pop Up Black Tag events in the concept stores in Rome and Milan.

 "Neapolis" is the latest catalog published by Drago with the international photographer Boogie, a collector's photographic book on Naples with more than 80 black and white images and with the introduction of Luchè.

-"Street Life" is the first book by director and screenwriter Brad Mirman that explores the universe of Los Angeles from a unique and symbolic point of view.
-With more than one hundred black and white shots, photographer Brad Mirman shows us a West Coast never seen before, powerful and genuine, through timeless images that tell an emotion.
+"Street Life" is the first book by director and screenwriter Brad Mirman that explores the universe of Los Angeles from personal view with more than a hundred black and white pictures.

 From 8 to 10 October Drago participated as creative director and communication agency of the 21st edition of the International Tattoo Expo in Rome.

 In October 2021 Drago made Janette Beckman's monograph entitled "Rebels: From Punk to Dior".
 The book contains photos of the pioneers of the Hip hop movement such as Salt-N-Pepa, Run DMC, Grand Master Flash, Slick Rick e LL Cool J. In December Rebels was elected among the Books of the Year 2021 by the Rough Trade Center of New York.
 The Fotografiska Museum presented the volume as well as the Dior store in New York with the creation of a limited edition print.
 Among the media that have been involved in advertising appear The Guardian, Forbes, Fox5, VMagazine.

 In the second semester of the 2021's academic year, Paulo von Vacano, publisher and CEO Drago, during the Fashion Studies degree course at Sapienza Università di Roma, held several "Luxury and High Fashion Brand Communication" lessons together with Professor Paolo Cenciarelli, bringing as case studies, various project experiences of his publishing house.

 On December 8, 2021, Drago inaugurated, at the National Galleries of Ancient Art in Rome, the exhibition "Giuseppe Loy.
 A certain Italy.
 Photographs 1959-1981", curated by Chiara Agradi and Angelo Loy.
 The catalog contains the texts of Edoardo Albinati, writer, Chiara Agradi, art historian, Luca Massimo Barbero, director of the Institute of Art History of the Fondazione Giorgio Cini, Bruno Corà, president of the Fondazione Palazzo Albizzini Collezione Burri, Emilio Garroni, philosopher, Margherita Guccione, director of MAXXI Architettura, Angelo Loy, president of the Giuseppe Loy Photographic Archive, Rosetta Loy, writer, Alice Rohrwacher, director.